-- (1) welcomed everyone to the meeting; and - (2) would be broadcast live.
+- (1) welcomed everyone to the meeting; and - (2) @outlined the procedures for conducting this meeting and advised that this meeting would be broadcast live.

 1. Sederunt and Declarations of Interest.

 The Chair called the Sederunt for the meeting and, having called the roll, confirmed that there were no declarations of interest by Members in terms of Council Standing Order No. 17 and the Councillors' Code of Conduct.